-The Van Lier New Voices Fellowship provides a year-long cycle of support to writers of color under 30, which includes a cash award of $15,000, and a $3,000 Opportunity Fund for the purpose of research, travel, healthcare, or other expenses.
+The New Voices Fellowship provides a year-long cycle of support to writers of color under 30, which includes a cash award of $15,000, and a $3,000 Opportunity Fund for the purpose of research, travel, healthcare, or other expenses.
 During their residency, Fellows work on multiple artistic projects through an individually-tailored program of Lark development opportunities, and form relationships with other theater makers at various career stages from all parts of the world.

-The Van Lier New Voices Fellowship is designed to help address the lack of inclusion of early career playwrights of color in the theater field.
+The New Voices Fellowship is designed to help address the lack of inclusion of early career playwrights of color in the theater field.
 The program is a critical component in The Lark’s acclaimed portfolio of fellowships, which aims to engage a diverse community of extraordinary playwrights—at various places in their careers—who represent a contemporary national vision.
 The Lark believes targeted support to early-career playwrights is essential to a culture of equity, access, and inclusion, and a national theater that represents the vibrancy of our collective cultural voices.

 The Selection Process